 Spotify Playlist of Recorded Work

-Perceval is an upcoming film co-written by David James Brock and Mike Haliechuk.
-The film accompanies the new Fucked Up EP The Year of the Horse Whose Name Was Perceval with lyrics by Haliechuk, story by Haliechuk & Brock, and score by the band Fucked Up.
-The writing of Perceval has been supported by the Harold Greenburg Fund in conjunction with Rawk Moving Pictures Inc.
+Perceval is a film co-written by David James Brock and Mike Haliechuk.
+The film accompanies the Fucked Up EP The Year of the Horse with lyrics by Haliechuk, story by Haliechuk & Brock, and score by the band Fucked Up.
+The writing of Perceval was supported by the Harold Greenburg Fund in conjunction with Rawk Moving Pictures Inc. As of 2026, the film is looking for development partners.
+Act One of the Four Act album is posted below and a great concept video from PORCH (@porch_world) & Director Trevor Blumas (@_trevy_metal_) was made from the script here.

 NOMINATED FOR TWO DORA MAVOR MOORE AWARDS - OPERA DIVISION (Outstanding Production, Outstanding Director)